TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 The Lecture Halls

-At Penn State, my larger lecture classes relied almost exclusively on objectively-graded assignments with one big mid-term and final exam—usually multiple choice—answered on those ubiquitous Scantron sheets.
+At Penn State, my larger lecture classes relied almost exclusively on objectively graded assignments with one big mid-term and final exam — usually multiple choice — answered on those ubiquitous Scantron sheets.
 I could reasonably assume before registering for any class that my grade would depend on these two major exams.

 Grades in Australia

 In the Aussie system, nothing is black and white or right and wrong.
 There is always room for debate, and the professors encourage it.
 Subjectively graded assignments meant less “As” for the American student accustomed to them, but also meant a greater chance to learn.
-Getting the highest mark on an assignment at UQ is nearly impossible as the belief is that work can never be perfect.
+Getting the highest mark on an assignment at UQ is nearly impossible because of the belief that work can never be perfect.
 I worked hard at UQ and never received the highest marks.
 Nonetheless, a “B” grade meant I was in the highest percentile in class, an excellent achievement indeed.
-Most home universities recognize the philosophical difference in grading, and adjust your GPA accordingly.
+Most home universities recognize the philosophical difference in grading and adjust your GPA accordingly.
 My “Bs” at UQ translated into straight “As” at Penn State.

 UQ is situated on a bend of the Brisbane River, about three miles from the city center, and is blessed with gorgeous surroundings and year-round perfect weather.
-Though it was about 114 degrees Fahrenheit when I arrived in February—the heart of the Southern Hemisphere’s summer—I enjoyed the warm climate as a welcome relief from the frozen tundra of middle Pennsylvania in winter.
+Though it was about 114 degrees Fahrenheit when I arrived in February — the heart of the Southern Hemisphere’s summer — I enjoyed the warm climate as a welcome relief from the frozen tundra of middle Pennsylvania in winter.

 Life After Study Abroad